opencog/link-grammar/link-grammar/dict-atomese/README.md

 It might be desirable to be able to have reproducible connector names, *i.e.* to get the same names after a restart of LG.
-Implementing this adds considerable new complexity.
+Implementing this adds new complexity.
 Is it worth doing?
 The following would be needed:

-* The `(Predicate "*-LG link string-*")` described above need to be fetched.
-This can add significant network overhead.

-* The StorageNode needs to queried for a block of unused link names that can be assigned.
-Need to get a block, as otherwise multiple parsers could be assigning the same names and trampling on one-another.
-  This could be done with an atomic increment of a Value: incrementing by 100 lets the next 100 ints to be safely used.
+* The `LgLinkNode` and/or the word-pairs can be fetched on-demand;
+  so no particular problem there.

+* To issue addtional link-names, an atomic increment of a link-counter is needed.
+This would allow multiple parsers to (mostly) not step on one-another in issuing new link names.
+To avoid the race window of two parsers both issuing different link-names for the same word-pair, the UniqueLink can be used.
+It's atomic, and can be used as a semaphore.

 TODO
 ====